Fresh blanket of snow forecast in half a dozen states

 Once again, the storm will produce widespread snow amounts of 1-3 inches, this time from northern Kansas to central Minnesota.
 The steadiest and heaviest snow is likely just to the west of the Interstate 29 corridor in Nebraska and South Dakota, where the AccuWeather Local StormMax™ of 18 inches is most likely.

-In this zone, several inches of snow could fall in just a few hours, reducing visibility and making roadways slippery.
+Gusty winds, especially as the storm strengthens Christmas Day and Christmas night, may also contribute to difficult travel.
+In this zone, several inches of snow could fall in just a few hours; combined with the gusting winds, there could be reduced visibility and whiteout conditions.
+A quick burst of snow could also make roadways slippery.

 In the final days of December and 2023, the Rockies may see another swipe of snow, but most of the Plains look dry and chilly going into New Year's weekend.